Teyras/MT/text/chapters/050_evaluation_system.md

 submission using judges -- programs that read the output file and assign it a rating between 0 and 1.
 There are multiple kinds of correctness rating implemented by built-in judges and it is also possible to upload a custom judging program for specialized exercises.
-ReCodEx also allows not specifying any judge to allow for example just submitting the results of an experiment.
-However, this use case is not interesting for our research.

 ### Description of Evaluation Jobs